 Please tighten your girth, adjust your stirrups and prepare yourself for a ride through 3000 years of the history of a horseman on a rearing horse.
 We will see men, women and saints, from small (1 inch) to big (11 metres).
 There will be truly amazing objects and there will be parodies; some will be truly popular, others will provoke hatred and destruction.
 There will be truly original images and shameless imitations.
 There will famous, infamous and nameless riders; some will be headless, others will have spare heads.
 Many remarkable artists will create their versions of this image; if you are unsure how to tell the difference between Bellini, Cellini and Bernini, it should become very clear by the middle of our journey…

-The image will originate in Ancient Middle East, and the beginnings will be rather humble: some petroglyphs and very unsophisticated relief sculptures of a barefoot soldier on a horseback holding a club that was once decoraing a palace of an Aramean king Kapara.
+The image will originate in Ancient Middle East, and the beginnings will be rather humble: some petroglyphs in what is now Saudi Arabia and very unsophisticated relief sculptures of barefoot soldiers on a horseback, one of them holding a club, that was once decoraing a palace of an Aramean king Kapara in what is now Syria.
 Then it will grow in beauty and sophistication, will be adopted in Ancient Greece, then return to the East, then reemerge in Europe during Renaissance, spread throughout the continent, then on the Americas, Asia and Africa.
 It will prove to be time-resilient; each country and époque will adopt it in its own, very unique way.
 Some very important historical events will appear in the background: Thirty Years war, colonisation of the Americas, the Northern war, liberation of Serbia from Turkey, American revolution, Napoleonic wars, a fight for the independence of India and a battle for the unification of Italy.
 We will see that in the 21st century it is as popular as ever… But let us start from the beginning.
 First stop: Assyria.

 According to the Ashmolean Museum, horses were first mentioned in Eastern written sources in cr.
 2100 BC.
 Initially they were used to pull the wheeled vehicles, but in the 1st milllenium BC there was a shift towards cavalry.